La Paz, Bolivia 2026: Your Ultimate Travel Guide to the World’s Highest Capital—Where Andean Soul Meets Urban Innovation.

 3. Must-Experience Cultural Immersion (2026)

-2. Witches’ Market (Mercado de las Brujas) – Sacred Commerce
+- Second: Visit the Witches’ Market (Mercado de las Brujas) where you can see:

-- Protocol: Always show respect.
-Do not laugh or turn down coca when it is provided.
+- Tip: When attending this ritual, always show respect.
+Do not mock or refuse the coca when it is offered.

 These experiences connect you to La Paz’s living culture—not just its aesthetics.